Sorry, you need to enable JavaScript to visit this website.

 Information providers / counselling structures

-The National Electoral Commission (CNE) is a public body of reference in Portugal, which provides details about all electoral acts to citizens, which naturally includes young people.
+The National Election Commission (CNE) is a public body of reference in Portugal, which provides details about all elections to citizens, which naturally includes young people.
 The CNE aims to:

-• Promote the objective clarification of electoral acts and referendums to citizens, in particular through the media;
+• Promote the objective clarification of election acts and referendums to citizens, in particular through the media;

-• Ensure the equal treatment of citizens in all acts of census and electoral/referendum operations;
+• Ensure the equal treatment of citizens in all acts of census and election/referendum acts;

-• Ensure equal opportunities for the action and propaganda of the candidacies to a specific election and of the parties involved in the campaigns for referendums.
+• Ensure equal opportunities for the action and communication campaigns of the candidates to a specific election and of the parties involved in the campaigns for referendums.

-In addition to being the legislative body of the Portuguese State, the Assembly of the Republic also has a didactic and informative dimension targeted at the general public, and the younger audience in particular.
+In addition to being the legislative body of the Portuguese State, the National Parliament also has a didactic and informative dimension targeted at the general public, and the younger audience.
 With the Youth Space (Espaço Jovem)/ Friends of the Assembly (Os Amigos da Assembleia), the parliament is explained in a simple and playful manner.
 Guided tours to the Parliament and interactive tours are also available.

 Specific contact points